Twitter Savages Zoe Saldana For Saying Hollywood Bullied Donald Trump, Is She Right?

 “I don’t see what Zoe Saldana said that was so bad.
 She wasn’t supporting him.
 People are reaching,” another said, defending the actress.

-Clearly, the celebrities who have, and do, slam Trump impliedly must believe they have a right to express their opinions, just as every non-celebrity does.
+Clearly, the celebrities who have, and do, slam Trump must believe they have a right to express their opinions, just as every non-celebrity does.

-The Daily Beast claims the argument that Trump is blackballed by Hollywood was dreamed up the “Trump campaign and propagated by the conservative media apparatus,” and thinks Clinton (and Hollywood) “ran an “ugly” campaign against Trump.”
+The Daily Beast claims the argument that Trump is blackballed by Hollywood was dreamed up by the “Trump campaign and propagated by the conservative media apparatus,” and thinks Clinton (and Hollywood) “ran an ‘ugly’ campaign against Trump.”

 They pointed out, “Accusing someone of running an ugly campaign for merely highlighting the sexist, bigoted, hateful things her opponent’s said is textbook gaslighting” before questioning the validity of Saldana “placing some of the blame for Trump’s shock election victory on Tinseltown for bullying the world’s premier bully.”

 Do you think Saldana deserved to be taken to task for using the term “bullied” with regard to Trump, who is often under fire for claims of doing the same?
-Or were the actress’ remarks misinterpreted by a politically-correct mob?
+Or were the actress’ remarks misinterpreted by a politically correct mob?

-Have your say in comments below.
+Have your say in the comments section below.

 Zoe Saldana believes Hollywood “bullies” Donald Trump: https://t.co/KuwOlIc3Kw pic.twitter.com/an5PYnjvd4